 fine breadcrumbs(ContainsGlutenMay be presentPeanuts, Tree Nuts, Sesame, Milk, Soy)

 couscous(ContainsGlutenMay be presentPeanuts, Tree Nuts, Sesame, Milk, Soy)

 Finely chop the garlic (or use a garlic press).
 Roughly chop the cucumber and tomato.
 Roughly chop the parsley (reserve a few leaves for garnish).
 Zest the lemon (see ingredients list) to get a good pinch.

 In a large bowl, combine the beef mince, chermoula spice blend, egg, fine breadcrumbs (see ingredients list), the salt and 1/3 of the garlic.
 Crumble in the feta and mix well.
-Using damp hands, take a heaped spoonful of mixture and shape into a small meatball.
+Using damp hands, take a heaped spoonful of the beef mixture and shape into a small meatball.
 Transfer to a plate and repeat with the remaining mixture.
 You should get 5-6 meatballs per person.

-Add the cucumber, tomato, parsley, a squeeze of lemon juice and a pinch of salt and pepper to the couscous in the saucepan and stir to combine.
+Add the cucumber, tomato, chopped parsley, a squeeze of lemon juice and a pinch of salt and pepper to the couscous in the saucepan and stir to combine.
 In a small bowl, combine the hummus, a good squeeze of lemon juice and the water (for the dressing).
 Season to taste with salt and pepper.